immanas/AutoShield/README.md

 | 📨 SNS/Slack Alerts        | Send real-time notifications to teams when critical issues are detected       |
 | 📦 Archive to S3           | Automatically back up old logs to S3 Glacier for cost-efficient storage        |

----

-### 🛠️ How to Contribute

-- 🍴 Fork the repo
-- 📦 Create a new feature branch: `git checkout -b feature-name`
-- ✅ Make your changes and test them
-- 📬 Submit a pull request describing your enhancement

----

-### 🤝 Let’s Make Cloud Safer Together!

-Made with ❤️ by **Manas Gantait**

----

 ### 🔍 About AutoShield